Baja California chorus frog

-The Baja California chorus frog (Pseudacris hypochondriaca) is a species of treefrog of Western North America.
-It was formerly considered as part of the Pacific chorus frog (Pseudacris regilla), but was split and raised to species status in 2006.
+The Baja California chorus frog (Pseudacris hypochondriaca) is a cathemeral species of treefrog of Western North America.
+It was formerly considered as a population of the Pacific chorus frog (Pseudacris regilla), but was split and raised to species status in 2006.
 The species ranges from the West Coast of the United States from Baja California through southern California.
 Individuals live from sea level to more than 10,000 feet in many types of habitats, reproducing in aquatic settings.

-It occurs in shades of greens or browns and can change colors over periods of hours and weeks.
+Description

+The Baja California chorus frog can grow .75 - 2 inches long from snout to vent (1.9 - 5.1 cm).

+It has a dark stripe that extends from its nostrils through the eyes to shoulders.
+It can be a variety of colors, including green, tan, brown, gray, reddish, and cream, and has the ability to change color in response to environmental conditions.
+The dark stripe does not change color, but the body color and markings can change hue, chroma, and lightness to aide with camouflage.
+The belly is pale with yellow underneath the legs.
+There is also a Y-shaped or triangular marking between the eyes, a common feature in chorus frogs.
+It has large toe pads that aid it in climbing trees, although it is not technically a tree frog, and mostly a ground-dweller.

+The male's throat is dark colored.

 Taxonomy

-The naming of this frog has a very confusing history.
-These frogs have long been known as Pacific chorus frogs (Pseudacris regilla or Hyla regilla).
-Then, in 2006, Recuero et al. split that taxonomic concept into three species based on mitochondrial DNA comparisons.
-Recuero et al. attached the name Pseudacris regilla to the northern species, renaming the central species the Sierran tree frog (Pseudacris sierra) and the southern piece the Baja California tree frog (Pseudacris hypochondriaca).
+Baja California chorus frogs have long been known as Pacific chorus frogs (Pseudacris regilla or Hyla regilla).
+However, in 2006, that taxonomic concept was split into three species based on mitochondrial DNA comparisons.
+Recuero et al. attached the name Pseudacris regilla to the northern species, renaming the central species the Sierran tree frog (Pseudacris sierra) and the southern species the Baja California tree frog (Pseudacris hypochondriaca).
 Because the paper provided no maps or discussion of how to diagnose the species, it has been an extremely controversial taxonomic revision, but has been incorporated into Amphibian Species of the World 6.0.
 The taxonomic confusion introduced by this name change means that much of the information about Pseudacris hypochondriaca is attached to the name "Pseudacris regilla".

 Cultural importance

-Because this species of chorus frog is found near Hollywood, its vocalisations have frequently been used as stock sounds for film and television.
-As a result, its distinctive advertising call of "ribbit, ribbit" has become a standard representation of frog vocalisations, both in the United States and in the English-speaking world more widely, despite the fact that only it and a few closely related species actually make the sound.
+Because this species of chorus frog is found near Hollywood, its vocalizations have frequently been used as stock sounds for film and television.
+As a result, its distinctive advertising call of "ribbit, ribbit" has become a standard representation of frog vocalizations in the English-speaking world, despite the fact that only it and a few closely related species actually make the sound.